JorgePe/AppInventor-Vernie/README.md

 ![Radius and Info procedures](/radius_and_info.png)

-A real joystick would return to center when released but I prefer to let it stay where it is.
-I'm not a good driver this way I can make Vernie go straight in one direction while doing other things.
+A real joystick would return to center when released but I prefer to let it stay where it was left.
+I'm not a good driver so this way I can make Vernie go straight in one direction while doing other things.
 There is **Reset** button that can also work as an emergency brake